hiki-t/aisf24_solo_project/_sources/intro.md

 <b>Methodology</b>

-- Implemented a simple linear model with one hidden layer (49 neurons) and ReLU filtering, trained on MNIST dataset for digit classification.
+- Implemented a simple linear model with one hidden layer (49 neurons) and ReLU filtering, trained on MNIST dataset for digit classification (0-9).
-- Trained a classic autoencoder to map the 49-dimensional representations into a 2D latent space, testing whether only two primary features remained.
+- Trained a classic autoencoder to map the 49-dimensional representations into a 2 dim latent space (2 dim feature representation map), testing whether only two primary features were represented in the space.
 - Measured feature importance, defined as the contribution of each feature to the autoencoder’s mean squared error (MSE) loss to reconstruct the 49-dimensional neural representations of the linear model.
 - The measured feature importance was expressed as the line length of each feature on the 2 dim feature representation map.